mikeycannon/SignatureSync/replit.md

 - July 02, 2025.
 Improved image handling for wide images (maintains height, shows full width), changed "Company Logo URL" to "Image", and added interactive Custom style editor with real-time controls for fonts, colors, spacing, and sizing
 - July 02, 2025.
 Implemented click-to-edit interface - users can click any element in the preview to open compact style controls, made Custom the default formatting option for better user experience
 - July 02, 2025.
 Attempted sticky preview implementation - successfully changed grid layout from 8/4 to 6/6 split (50/50), increased preview height by 20%, and made signature editor fields display in 2-column layout, but encountered persistent JSX syntax errors preventing successful deployment of sticky positioning feature
+- July 02, 2025.
+Enhanced template editor with comprehensive font customization and style-as-defaults system - replaced URL inputs with direct image upload, added font family and weight options for all text elements, implemented style defaults that apply when selecting formatting options while preserving click-to-edit functionality, changed "Promotional" to "Promo" for better mobile display

 ## Deployment Options